 There are a few exceptions to this, of course.
-My kids have a couple toys that use batteries that I have allowed them to keep (with batteries in).
-They have a couple toy cameras that take real pictures, a toy lap top (I could take the batteries out, but I’ve left them in), a toy vacuum (again, I could remove the batteries here too), a microphone that you can record your voice (so cool), and a “karaoke” type toy.
+If your child has a couple of toys that use batteries allow them to keep (with batteries in).
+They have a couple toy cameras that take real pictures, a toy lap top (you could take the batteries out, but leave them in), a toy vacuum (again, you could remove the batteries here too), a microphone that you can record your voice (so cool), and a “karaoke” type toy.
 Their toy drill also requires batteries and it is such a cool toy-it actually works!
 So again…there definitely are exceptions but I would try to have most of your toys battery free.

 2. Pick Open Ended Toys

 What are open ended toys?
 They are toys that have no beginning, middle or end.
 They can be used in a variety of ways and allow your child creative freedom in how to manipulate and use them.
 These toys tend to be the more basic and traditional toys.

 3. Go Back to the Basics: Pick Traditional Toys

 As mentioned above, the more traditional toys also tend to be more open ended in nature.
 Here are some examples of open ended, basic traditional toys:

 - Wooden blocks